-Exhibited or Planned Future Draft PoM Comment Draft Helensburgh Park Crown Reserves PoM Council resolved on 18 July 2022 to refer the draft CLM Act compliant PoM to the Minister for authority to exhibit for public comment.
-Wollongong City Foreshore PoM 2008 for compliance with the Crown Land Management Act 2016 (Planned) Council consulted with the Community on proposed community land categories for 46 Crown Reserves (including the 5 Crown reserves within the Wollongong City Foreshore PoM area) from 8 October 2019 to 8 November 2019.
-Further community consultation will occur when a future refreshed draft Wollongong City Foreshore PoM is prepared that is informed by the exhibition of the draft Stuart Park Master plan for public comment as resolved by Council on 12 September 2022.
-The draft master plan was exhibited from 28 September 2022 until 02 November 2022.
-The Stuart Park and JP Galvin Park Landscape Master Plan was adopted as reported to Council on 20 March 2023.
+Exhibited or Planned Future Draft PoM Comment Draft Helensburgh Park Crown Reserves PoM Council considered the results of public exhibition of the draft PoM on 30 Oct 2023.
+Council resolved to amend the draft PoM and refer the draft to the Department seeking authority to adopt the PoM.
+Draft 2023/2024 Wollongong City Foreshore PoM Council consulted with the Community on proposed community land categories for 46 Crown Reserves (including the 5 Crown reserves within the Wollongong City Foreshore PoM area) from 8 October 2019 to 8 November 2019.
+A draft Wollongong City Foreshore Plan of Management (informed by the 2023 adopted Stuart Park/JP Galvin Master Plan process and the earlier 46 Crown reserves proposed community categories consultation) was referred to DPHI - Crown Lands in accordance with Council's resolution of 11 December 2023.
+Council is seeking authority to exhibit the draft PoM for public comment.
 A Hill 60, Port Kembla Plan of Management (Planned) The Hill 60 future PoM would be based on the Hill 60 master plan.
 Hill 60 was one of the 46 Crown Reserves where Council consulted on proposed community land categories.
-PoMs for the remaining reserves, including Reserves containing Tourist Parks (Planned) DPE advised that Crown land containing Tourist parks or Caravan parks are community land and require a plan of management to be prepared.
+PoMs for the remaining reserves, including Reserves containing Tourist Parks (Planned) DPHI advised that Crown land containing Tourist parks or Caravan parks are community land and require a plan of management to be prepared.